AEB-labs/docs-trade-compliance/docs/Data Subscriptions/using-the-data-feed-api.md

 ### Step 3: Acknowledge processed data feed parts

-After successfully processing the downloaded data feed parts, use the API method [acknowledgePublishedDataFeedParts()](ref:acknowledgepublisheddatafeedparts) to acknowledge their successful processing.
+After successfully processing the downloaded data feed parts, use the API function [acknowledgePublishedDataFeedParts()](ref:acknowledgepublisheddatafeedparts) to acknowledge their successful processing.
 This will prevent the same data feed parts from being returned again in future calls to `getPublishedDataFeedParts()`.
 In the request body, provide the `syncId` received in Step 1.